gilleshenrard/ITLg_POO/README.md

 - Warning are now displayed as messages
 - The logger utility java.util.logging.Logger is now used for debug messages
 - AI players now wait for 1 second before playing
+- Game loop is now hosted in the game controller

 ---
 ### 5. Known issues